UMASS LOWELL AND MERRIMACK SKATE TO 2-2 TIE

-Sophomore forward Josh Holmstrom had the game-tying goal for the River Hawks
+Sophomore forward Josh Holmstrom nets game-tying goal for River Hawks

 LOWELL, Mass. - Sophomore Josh Holmstrom (Colorado Springs, Colo.) scored a power play goal with three minutes remaining in regulation to tie Merrimack, 2-2, in the Tsongas Center on Saturday night.

 UMass Lowell broke a 30-year old record for fans in attendance for a River Hawk and Merrimack game with 5,876 fans at the Tsongas Center on Saturday.

 UMass Lowell improved its record to 20-10-1 overall with its first tie of the season, while moving to 15-9-1 in league play.
 The Warriors are now 16-9-7 with the tie and 12-8-5 in Hockey East action.
 With the night's result, UMass Lowell remains in third place in Hockey East, while Merrimack slips to fifth in the conference.

 Merrimack set the tone in the first period, scoring a power play goal at 4:45 into play.
 Brendan Ellis (Kelowna, B.C.) cycled to Kyle Bigos (Upland, Calif.) at the far point and the one-timer was tipped into the net by Mike Collins (Boston, Mass.).
 The tally marked Bigos' eighth goal of the season.

 After remaining silent through the first period, UMass Lowell leveled the score at 10:26 into the second period with a power play goal from David Vallorani (Hamilton, Ont.).
 Joseph Pendenza (Wilmington, Mass.) sealed the wall to stop the puck from clearing and Matt Ferreira (Brampton, Ont.) jumped on the loose puck.
 Ferreira then spotted Vallorani heading towards the back door and threaded a perfect pass for the uncontested goal.